 The purpose of a Home Study is to develop information helpful to parents and the court in making decisions about children in divorce, post-divorce, and parentage cases.
-The purpose of a Home Study is to learn about each parent by studying his or her social history, home environment, and network of relationships with other persons connected with the home.
+A Home Study can help the court learn about each parent through a review of the parent's social history, home environment, and network of relationships with other persons connected with the home.
 It is a useful approach when the child(ren)'s relationship with others in the parents' lives (for example, stepparents, half-siblings, parents' significant others) is a factor.